ZiminYue/CosmosVision/Test_1_ Rebuild_the_visual_part_of_Glaxy_Engine_in_Python/Log.md

 - Test output-11: ![Description](TestOutput/0823.gif)

 ### August 24
-Make adjustment in `core.py` and created `vispy_demo.py`, improved the visual output, but still not moving at all xp
+Make adjustment in `core.py` and `vispy_demo.py`, improved the visual output, but still not moving at all xp
 - Test output-12: ![Description](TestOutput/0824.gif)